stellar-deprecated/docs/guides/issuing-assets.md

 </code-example>

-## Other Considerations
+## Best Practices

-Once you begin issuing your own assets, there are a few other practices you might want to follow.
+Once you begin issuing your own assets, there are a few smart practices you can follow for better security and easier management.

 ### Specialized Issuing Accounts